vcscsvcscs/ai-book-translator/README.md

-# Translate books with GPT
+# Translate books with LLMs

+The original project seems abadoned so i am making this fork, feel free to contribute.

-This project harnesses the power of GPT-4 LLM to translate eBooks from any language into your preferred language, maintaining the integrity and structure of the original content.
+This project harnesses the power of LLMs to translate eBooks from any language into your preferred language, maintaining the integrity and structure of the original content.
 Imagine having access to a vast world of literature, regardless of the original language, right at your fingertips.

 This tool not only translates the text but also carefully compiles each element of the eBook – chapters, footnotes, and all – into a perfectly formatted EPUB file.
 We use the `gpt-4-1106-preview` (GPT-4 Turbo) model by default to ensure high-quality translations.
 However, we understand the need for flexibility, so we've made it easy to switch models in `main.py` according to your specific needs.